Get to grips with opening a bank account in Belgium, including setting up an account from abroad as a non-resident.

-Documents for opening a bank account
+Choosing a bank account in Belgium

 The costs for current accounts in Belgium vary between banks, and depend on the package you choose.
 Banks will generally offer free basic accounts and paid-for accounts which can include extra features such as the ability to bank in other currencies, or extra bonuses such as cashback on purchases.

 Some banks will charge a fee of a €5-6 a month for premium accounts, while others operate with annual fees instead.
 As a new customer, you might be able to get an introductory fee-free deal for the first year.